ptomulik/testmd/README.md

     **Note**: On FreeBSD/ports `build_options` can be applied fully only if the apache package is initially absent (or is going to be reinstalled by puppet due to some other reasons).
-If apache is already installed and only the `build_options` have changed in your manifest, the new options will be saved to options' file (/var/db/ports/xxx/options), but the package will not be reinstalled with new configuration (so, still old configuration will be in use).
-This behavior may be changed in future.
+If apache is already installed and only the `build_options` have changed, the new options will be saved to options' file (`/var/db/ports/www_apache22/options`, for example), but the package will not be reinstalled with new configuration (so, still old configuration will be in use).
 Currently reinstallation is left to user to be done "manually".
-In simplest case it may be done manually by manipulating puppet manifests as follows: set `ensure=>absent` for apachex::package, apply your manifest, then set new `options` and `ensure` and apply the manifest again.
+In most cases this may be done by manipulating puppet manifests as follows: set `ensure=>absent` for apachex::package, apply your manifest, then set new `options` and `ensure` and apply the manifest again.
+    Note that `auto_deinstall` doesn't help here.

+    We hope, we'll be able to enable some automatization here in future.

   - `ensure`